Edo Decorative Paper

-The origin of these decorative papers dates back to a type of paper used during the Heian period (794-1185) to write out the traditional style of poem called a waka.
-Nevertheless, it was not until the Middle Ages that decorative papers were applied to free-standing screens and were stretched over the sliding screens called fusuma dividing interior space.
+The origin of Edo decorative paper can be traced back to a type of paper used during the Heian era (794-1185) to write traditional waka poems.
+However, it was not until the Late Middle Ages that this kind of paper was applied to free-standing shoji screens and sliding fusuma screens, which are used to divide interior spaces.

 How to make

-Each of these methods have been passed down through their own schools and craftsmen.
+Each method has been passed down through generations of craftsmen.